Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Methodology

 \subsection{Programmatic Policies}

-We considered programs encoding policies to play MicroRTS.
-Programmatic policies, which are written in the domain-specific language known as the Microlanguage~\cite{MarinoMoraesToledoLelis}, receive a state of the game and return the action the agent will perform in that state.
+We also used programmatic policies for MicroRTS.
+These programs are categorized into two types: ``synthesized'' policies, written by a computer program in the domain-specific language known as the Microlanguage~\cite{MarinoMoraesToledoLelis}, and ``human-crafted'' policies, written in Java by human programmers.
+Both types of programs receive a state of the game and return the action the agent performs in that state.

 We consider the two-player version of MicroRTS, where each player controls a number of units to collect resources, build structures, and train other units that will eventually battle the opponent.
-Programmatic policies are the current state of the art in this domain, with programmatic policies winning the latest two competitions~\cite{aleixo23}.
-MicroRTS has the following types of units: Worker, Light, Ranged, Heavy, Base, and Barracks.
-The first four types can move around a gridded map where the game is played and attack the opponent; Workers can collect resources and build Bases and Barracks; Bases can train more Worker units and store resources, while Barracks can train Light, Ranged, and Heavy units.
-The units differ in how much damage they can inflict on opponent units and in how much damage they can suffer before being removed from the game.
+Programmatic policies are the current state of the art in this domain, with programmatic policies winning the last three competitions.\footnote{\url{https://sites.google.com/site/micrortsaicompetition}} MicroRTS has the following types of unit: Worker, Light, Ranged, Heavy, Base, and Barracks.
+The first four types can move around a gridded map where the game is played and attack opponent units; Workers can collect resources and build Bases and Barracks; Bases can train more Worker units and store resources, while Barracks can train non-Worker units.
+Units differ in how much damage they can inflict on opponent units and in how much damage they can suffer before being removed from the game.

 \textbf{Microlanguage}